 What if he’s already dead?
 Would continuous anxiety do that?
 Maybe he’s losing air.
 Maybe that tight chest is blocking his circulation, and he’s going brain dead or something.
 How long has it been since I locked him inside?
 The chopsticks in my hand tremble, tinkling against my bowl.
-Please, God, please don’t let me kill him, oh please don’t, please, please…
+Please, god, please don’t let me kill him, oh please don’t, please, please…

 “May all of our loved ones prosper in happiness.” “…b-b-b-B-R-REPPPPP!!”

-The unmistakable sound of fart came loudly from behind my father.
+The unmistakable sound of fart came roaring out from behind my father.
 People that were bored with his speech immediately turned to look at him.
 My father, on the other hand, turned to the rice chest.
 He slowly advanced his hand towards it, straining as if the tip of his hand was pushing out of the bubble of silence that surrounded all of us.
 This is it, I thought as his hands closed around the handle.
-My eyes give the sword on the wall a brief glimpse.
+My eyes gave the sword on the wall a brief glimpse.

 The chest opens up to reveal my Sean, crumpled up in a fetal pose.
 I notice his futile attempt at putting his clothes on, jeans only up to his knees and his head and arm both coming out from the neck of his shirt.

 “Uh.. ‘sup.. how’s it going guys..?
-Sorry I had yogurt this morning…”
+Sorry, I had yogurt this morning…”